France regional vote enters round 2 after record-low turnout | DW | 27.06.2021

 Observers are watching closely as the regional vote could shift the balance between political heavyweights vying for a position in the 2022 presidential race.

-But last week's polls prompted cross-party concern over low turnout, with less than 34% of voters.
+But last week's polls prompted cross-party concern over low turnout, with less than 34% of voters casting their ballot.

 France is holding the runoff vote as the first round did not see any parties win over 50%.
 Only parties that garnered 10% of ballots advanced to that crucial second vote.